wwwzrb/zero-ae/README.md

 * Log in to the primary node:
 We recommend that you log in from a [tmux](https://github.com/tmux/tmux/wiki) window to keep the session to avoid ssh session timeout after a short idle time.
 ```
-ssh review@101.200.132.88  # Log in Jump Server.
+ssh review@101.200.132.88   # Log in primary node.
 sudo su root                # Change to root user, as MR registeration has page protection.
                             # Open two windows at the primary node for Zero agent and controller respectively.
                             # Zero agent and controller are initiated from primary node via remote ssh (password-free sshpass).
 ```

 * Agent: